Fort McMurray: The annual Sunday school picnic was held on June 22. A good number attended and the gospel was faithfully presented.

 Iguala: Abisai and Carmen Vieyra have moved here.
 Please pray for them and their two small children in this period of adjustment.
 They join Duncan and Anna Beckett in this growing work.
 Marcus Cain had four meetings on assembly truth, while Jairo Gracia (Hermosillo) had meetings for children.
 Three believers obeyed the Lord in baptism.

-San Juan: There was good interest in assembly topics taken up by David Alves, Sr. One young couple responded to the teaching and has been added to the company, an hour’s drive from Puerto Vallarta.
+San Juan: There was good interest in recent meetings dealing with assembly topics.
+One young couple responded to the teaching and has been added to the company, an hour’s drive from Puerto Vallarta.

-San Luis Rio Colorado: John and Joanne Clingen have joined Dan and Joan Harvey in the work here.
+San Luis Rio Colorado: John and Joanne Clingen have joined in the work here.
 John Dennison has also made several appreciated visits recently.

 Ballykeel (Mourne), Co.
 Down: The assembly was encouraged with good attendance at their annual conference on June 27.
 Profitable ministry was given by Walter Boyd, Brian Currie, Brian Glendinning, Robin McKeown, and Jackie Palmer.